-The Median Cost of Bringing a Drug to Market is $985 Million, According to New Study
+The Median Drug Development Cost is $985 Million, According to New Study

-One of the arguments biopharma companies make for the high cost of new drugs is the expense of drug development.
+One of the arguments biopharma companies make for the high drug development cost of new drugs is the expense of development.
 A new study published in JAMA Network, “Changes in List Prices, Net Prices, and Discounts for Branded Drugs in the U.S., 2007-2018,” provides some concrete data to the argument.

 The key question is, how much do drug companies spend on R&D to bring a new drug to market?

-The study notes that estimates have ranged from $314 million to $2.8 billion.
+The study notes that the estimate of drug development cost has ranged from $314 million to $2.8 billion.
 The authors were Olivier Wouters, an assistant professor of Health Policy at the London School of Economics and Political Science, Martin McKee, professor of European Public Health at the London School of Hygiene & Tropical Medicine, and Jeroen Luyten an associate professor of the Faculty of Medicine at the Department of Public Health and Primary Care with the Leuben Institute for Healthcare Policy.